zl3508/recipient-waitlist-service/README.md

 # 🩸 Recipient Waitlist Service
-FastAPI + Pydantic v2 + SQL VM
-Sprint 1 delivered full API stubs (HTTP 501, OpenAPI ready).
+- Sprint 1 implemented the full API surface with 501 stubs, schema definitions, OpenAPI documentation, and routing.
-Sprint 2 now provides database-backed CRUD with query filtering and `LIMIT` controls.
+- Sprint 2 provided database-backed CRUD for Hospitals / Recipients / Needs, connected with MySQL in VM and deployed on container-as-a-service using Cloud Run.

 ---